Kodeworks/rust-nannou-workshop/part1/README.md

 <details><summary>💡 Before we fire up the copy-pastamachine..🏜  Let's try to keep it <a href=https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>DRY </a></summary>

-This is a good chance to make the drawing of line trails into a separate function, so that we can call it with variyng arguments.
+This is a good chance to make the drawing of line trails into a separate function, so that we can call it with varying arguments.

 May I suggest a function signature for you:
 ```rust